 Tutorials in Quantitative Methods for Psychology (TQMP) is an electronic scientific research journal.
 All articles are peer-reviewed.
 The Journal favors clarity of exposition and didactic qualities over exhaustiveness and mathematical exposition.

-TQMP publishes different types of articles: Replication studies, Outstanding dataset, Regular articles, Review articles and Tutorials.
+TQMP publishes different types of articles: Replication studies, Outstanding dataset, Regular articles, Review articles, Tutorials and Companion articles.
 Except for the first two types, all articles bear on quantitative methods.

-The Quantitative Methods for Psychology journal begins the publication of companion papers.
-The companion paper is a complement to a published or accepted paper, in which a detailed, step-by-step, tutorial on how to perform an analysis reported in the main paper.
+The Quantitative Methods for Psychology journal begins the publication of companion articles.
+The companion article is a complement to a published or accepted paper, in which a detailed, step-by-step, tutorial on how to perform an analysis reported in the main paper.

 Companion papers are evaluated by whether the steps are described with enough details so that the analysis can be reproduced.
 In particular, scripts or code should be provided for a specific language; if a parameter search is performed, starting values and optimization algorithm should be given unambiguously.
 Instead of a Method section, there is a Step-by-step procedure; in the Discussion section, the interpretation should additionnally highlight the link between the reported result and the analysis that produdced it.

 Companion papers are described in Cousineau (2016) The Companion paper as a complement to regular papers, Quantitative Methods for Psychology, 12(3), 152-154.
-An example of replication study is Röhner, J. & Ewers, T. (2016) How to Analyze (Faked) IAT Data by Applying Diffusion Model Analyses with the Fast-dm Software: A Companion to Röhner & Ewers (2016), Quantitative Methods for Psychology, vol 12(3), page 155.
+An example of companion article is Röhner, J. & Ewers, T. (2016) How to Analyze (Faked) IAT Data by Applying Diffusion Model Analyses with the Fast-dm Software: A Companion to Röhner & Ewers (2016), Quantitative Methods for Psychology, vol 12(3), page 155.

-The Quantitative Methods for Psychology journal begins the publication of replication studies.
+The Quantitative Methods for Psychology journal publishes replication studies.
 The replication of a target experiment must be direct (as truthful as possible to the target experiment), performed by independent researchers not involved in the target experiment and have at least the same statistical power.

 The manuscript will be evaluated on these criteria only, not on the result(s) of the replication.
 A typical manuscript is very short, as the theoretical context just put the target experiment in context, the methodology only highlight the modifications or methodological aspects that needed clarifications, the results list the findings, mostly in terms of effect sizes (raw and standardized), and the discussion judges how well the original findings replicated.
 No extra narrative is needed.